Q55 (New York City bus)

 The Richmond Hill Line is a surface transit line on Myrtle Avenue in Queens, New York City.
 Once a streetcar line owned by the Brooklyn–Manhattan Transit Corporation, it was replaced on April 26, 1950 by the B55 bus route.
 The trolley tracks were not removed until April 1955, when Myrtle Avenue was being repaved.
 On December 11, 1988, the bus was relabeled as the Q55 Myrtle Avenue (East) bus route (as opposed to the B54 route on the western portion of Myrtle Avenue), operated by the New York City Transit Authority.

 Current route

 The current Q55 route is identical to the route it used when it opened in 1950.
-The Q55 begins at the Ridgewood Intermodal Terminal at the Myrtle–Wyckoff Avenues Subway station on the Brooklyn-Queens border.
-It then runs via Myrtle Avenue, cutting through Forest Park, and continuing to Jamaica Avenue and Myrtle Avenue in Richmond Hill, a few blocks west of the 121st Street subway station.
-Some eastbound buses may terminate at Woodhaven Boulevard.
+The Q55 begins at the Ridgewood Intermodal Terminal at the Myrtle–Wyckoff Avenues subway station on the Brooklyn-Queens border.
+It then runs via Myrtle Avenue, cutting through Forest Park, and continuing to Jamaica Avenue and 117th Street in Richmond Hill, a few blocks west of the 121st Street subway station.
+Ridgewood-bound buses begin their trips at Myrtle Avenue and Hillside Avenue.
+Some Jamaica Avenue-bound buses may short-turn at Woodhaven Boulevard.

+School trippers

+When school is in session, one bus to Ridgewood originates at 74th Street at 2:30pm.
+This trip serves as an accommodation for students at nearby P.S./I.S.
+119 The Glendale.